reefactor/brainfood_reference/README.md

 # Brain Food Reference
 > You are what you eat
+> -- Anthelme Brillat-Savarin

 > Nowadays the problem is not information access but [information overload](https://en.wikipedia.org/wiki/Information_overload).
 The real value produced by an information provider comes in locating, filtering, and communicating what is useful
 > ― Carl Shapiro, Information Rules: A Strategic Guide to the Network 1998